Draghi Sparks Selloff in Global Bonds

 Investors remember the 2013 taper tantrum in the Treasury market.
 The 10-year Treasury yield soared after bond investors were spooked by then Fed Chairman Ben Bernanke's comments that the central bank may start reducing bond buying soon.
 The selloff rippled to other bond markets, pushing up long-term borrowing costs for consumers and businesses and undercut the growth momentum.

+The German government bond market led a broad selloff in 2015 when concerns grew over the ECB's bond buying program, showing how vulnerable these haven bond markets -- among the world's most liquid assets -- have become due to unconventional monetary policy.
+Critics have said that the bond buying program has distorted bond market signals, and investors are finding it hard to put a price tag on bonds' valuation.

+Brian Brennan, portfolio manager at T. Rowe Price, said the risk of a tantrum type of selloff is low at the moment.
+Still, Mr. Brennan said government bonds are rich in valuation and investors tend to "frontrun" central bank policies, which bondholders vulnerable when sentiment sours.

 Central bankers have been careful in managing market expectations to avoid another bond market rout that would hurt the broader economy.
-The Fed has signaled to investors that it would be slow and gradual in raising rates and unwinding the balance sheet.
+Fed Chair Janet Yellen said Tuesday that the central bank intends to "very gradually and predictably" shrink its balance sheet, another step in its plan to normalize interest rate policy.

 Officials from the ECB and BOJ have been cautious too.
 So far, top ECB officials have avoided discussing the future of their bond purchases after December, when the program is currently set to end.